 Unitaid receives voluntary contributions and makes payments in currencies other than the United States dollar and is thus exposed to foreign exchange currency risk arising from fluctuations in the currency exchange rates.
 Exchange rate gains and losses on the purchase and sale of currencies, revaluation of cash book balances, and all other exchange differences are adjusted against the funds and accounts eligible to receive interest under the interest apportionment programme.
+The goal of the foreign exchange hedging programmes is to provide a period of certainty for future exchange rates, delay the impact of significant exchange rate movements and provide time for budgets to be adjusted for those movements.
 The translation of transactions expressed in other currencies into the United States dollar is performed at the United Nations Operational Rates of Exchange (UNORE) prevailing at the date of transaction.